 The growing airborne search for the lost Malaysia Airlines aircraft in the so-called southern corridor is not disrupting regular air traffic operations, says Airservices Australia.
 The search operation over the southern Indian Ocean is based in Perth, and is being overseen by Australian authorities.
 With the revelation that special radar-forensics techniques have led authorities to conclude that the flight’s final track was south over open ocean, not north toward land, the remaining ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air Traffic Unimpeded By MH370 Indian Ocean Search".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air Traffic Unimpeded By MH370 Indian Ocean Search".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.